Look Back at Katie Holmes and Jamie Foxx's Top Secret Relationship

 Since then, the pair has given fans little glimpses into their private life.
 Earlier this year, they cozied up at a pre-Grammys gala.
 They also enjoyed several dinner dates in New York this summer.
 Still, neither star has formally confirmed the relationship.

-To look back at the duo's top-secret relationship, check out the gallery.
+To look back at the duo's top secret relationship, check out the gallery.

 As for when Foxx or Holmes will comment on their relationship, fans shouldn't expect anything soon.